 A road test.
 An amazing technology.
 An evening at the casino.
 This fun episode aptly called DMV demonstrates once again that nothing is what it seems in Billions!

 It is time for employee performance reviews at MPC but the employees are not comfortable about it thanks to the recent employee survey and feedback drama at the firm.
 Even though the boss recuses himself from rewarding and punishing anyone on the team, the employees are feeling uneasy with the composition of the review panel; e.g. Scooter, who is not in touch with them at all (they do not even invite him to the movie night because they know he would never show up!) is sitting on the review committee.
 They ask the panel to skip the review for a year… Continue reading “Billions on Showtime, Season 7 Episode 7: DMV”

 In one of the best opening scenes in Billions, Robert and Charles, as they call each other, meet at an airport in Vestmannaeyjar (Westman Islands) in Iceland and set the tone for the episode.
 This one is all about respecting your adversary.
-As Grigor Andolov rightly points out one should avadversary is the one that knows about your abilities the most.
+Grigor Andolov rightly points out that one adversary you should respect is the one who knows about your abilities the most.
 And the title of the episode is a clear tribute to President Zelensky and the people of Ukraine to whose resilience and determination Russian President Vadimir Putin has had zero respect whatsoever.
 Continue reading “Billions on Showtime, Season 7 Episode 6: The Man in the Olive Drab T-Shirt”